SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   on an extension, a type alias, or a type that's nested inside a function, or use an extension macro to add an extension that has a peer macro.

-The peer, member, and accessor macro roles require a `names:` argument, listing the names of the symbols that the macro generates.
+The peer and member macro roles require a `names:` argument, listing the names of the symbols that the macro generates.
 The extension macro role also requires a `names:` argument if the macro adds declarations inside the extension.